 in CABG surgery.
 The nurses prepare you for the surgery and assist the

 anesthesia team in your care during the procedure.
-Also, they ensure that
+Also, they make sure that

-appropriate instruments are available and assist the surgeon with the handling
+the right surgical tools are available.
+And they assist the surgeon with the handling

-The perfusionist, a certified medical technician responsible for
+The perfusionist is a certified medical technician responsible for

-monitoring the heart-lung bypass machine, makes sure that the machine is
+monitoring the heart-lung bypass machine.
+He or she makes sure that the machine is

 correctly doing the jobs of your heart and lungs during your CABG